Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

 !
 Enables ISE to act as a AAA server when interacting with the client at IP address 10.0.56.17

-Configure the switch to interoperate with Cisco ISE acting as the RADIUS source server.
+Configure the switch to interoperate with Cisco ISE acting as the RADIUS source server by entering the following commands:

 radius-server attribute 6 on-for-login-auth